 - Slowly add milk, about ½ cup at a time.
 Allow to thicken slightly before adding more.
 Cook, stirring often, until mixture has thickened slightly and coats the back of a spoon when you draw your finger through it.
 This may take 8 to 10 minutes in total.

-- Season with salt, pepper and cayenne pepper powder.
+- Season with salt, black pepper and cayenne pepper.

 - Turn off heat and add cooked egg noodles and drained tuna.
 Stir in.Note: If you want, you can grease a new baking dish.
 But, for ease of cleanup, I simply prepare and bake in the one dish.